What is the SQL Server backup compression default option?

 - Right-click on the instance name in Object Explorer

-You can also check the default backup compression settings by running following T-SQL.
+You can also check the default backup compression settings by running the following T-SQL:

 ELSE 'Backup Compression'